-Core values are personal values that guide you when making important decisions and doing work.
-Determining the values that are meaningful in your life can help you to develop personal and professional goals.
+Core values are personal ethics or ideals that guide you when making decisions, building relationships and solving problems.
+Identifying the values that are meaningful in your life can help you to develop and achieve personal and professional goals.
 It can also help you find jobs and companies that align with your ideals.

-Let’s take a look at what core values are, how to identify them and how you can use them to advance your career.
+In this article, we’ll discuss what core values are with examples, how to identify them and how you can use them to advance your career.

 What are core values?